ftg-iran/aip-persian/03-Asyncio Walk-Through/README.md

 ### Tasks and Futures

 Earlier we covered coroutines, and how they need to be run on a loop to be useful.
 Now I want to talk briefly about the Task and Future APIs.
-The one you will work with the most is Task, as most of your work will involve running coroutines with the `create_task()` function, exactly as set out in “Quickstart” on page 22.
+The one you will work with the most is Task, as most of your work will involve running coroutines with the `create_task()` function, exactly as set out in [“Quickstart” on page 22](#quickstart).
 The Future class is actually a superclass of Task, and it provides all of the functionality for interaction with the loop.

-TODO: “Quickstart” on page 22

 A simple way to think of it is like this: a Future represents a future completion state of some activity and is managed by the loop.
 A Task is exactly the same, but the specific “activity” is a coroutine— probably one of yours that you created with an async def function plus `create_task()`.